zf-wei/Robustness-of-Graph-Embeddings-for-Community-Detection/4. Main/readme, Main.md

 ### Input Files

 - `graph_1000_0.01.between`: File storing the betweenness centrality of nodes.

-- `graph_1000_0.01.edgelist`: File storing the edgelist of the generated graph.
+- `graph_1000_0.01.edgelist`: File storing the edgelist of the LFR graph.

 - `graph_1000_0.01.membership`: File storing the community membership of nodes.

 - `graph_1000_0.01.rank`: File storing the betweenness centrality rank of nodes.

 - `graph_1000_0.01.stoch_rmv`: File containing edge/node removal sequences for random node selection.

 - `graph_1000_0.01.rank_rmv`: File containing edge/node removal sequences for targeted node selection based on betweenness centrality rank.

+  *Note: The numbers in the file names (e.g., 1000 and 0.01) are examples representing the number of nodes and mixing parameters.*

 ### Parameters